 Keep to the classic festive flavours with this turkey and clementine lunch bowl.
 It's protein packed and a great post-workout meal.
 It is a way to incorporate nutrient-rich foods into your balanced diet and is also rich in vitamin c and folate.
 Eat up leftover veg and turkey breast after Christmas so that you're free from excess food waste.

-A wintery soup is always a good choice when using up leftover meats and vegetables.
-This delicious turkey minestrone is simple to rustle up with store cupboard and leftover Christmas ingredients.
-It's the perfect warm pick-me-up meal.
+A wintry soup is always a good choice when using up leftover meat and vegetables.
+This delicious turkey minestrone is simple to rustle up using storecupboard ingredients and leftover Christmas food.
+It's the perfect warming pick-me-up meal.

 Whip up a delightful Boxing Day meal that captures the essence of Christmas in every bite.
 This quick lunch is a symphony of festive flavours, featuring surplus cranberry sauce, vibrant red cabbage and succulent leftover turkey.
 Perfect for savouring the holiday spirit even after the big day has passed.

 Transform your post-Christmas feast with these irresistible Mexican-inspired fried taquitos that use up leftover turkey and potatoes.
 Satisfy your culinary wanderlust as you embark on a journey of flavours, pairing these crispy delights with lettuce, soured cream, cheese, tangy pickled onions and zesty salsa.
 The best part?
 This recipe is designed for festive gatherings, generously serving up to eight people.

 Maximise the potential of your leftover Christmas turkey with this brilliant recipe for a wholesome, low-calorie, protein-packed slow-cooker turkey curry.
 It’s an eco-friendly way to make use of any roasted veg that might be hanging around.